 Uses of the Chattahoochee River include:

-The Chattahoochee River system provides drinking water for nearly 4 million Georgians, including 70 percent of the people in metro Atlanta (approximately 450 million gallons per day).
+The Chattahoochee River system provides drinking water for more than five million Georgians, including 70 percent of the people in metro Atlanta (approximately 450 million gallons per day).
 Water withdrawals are by public or private suppliers and are delivered for domestic, industrial, and commercial use.

 The river carries away, and assimilates, our treated wastewater, however, it is challenged to handle increasing volumes because of its small size, as it flows through metro Atlanta.
 Approximately 100 public and private wastewater treatment plants discharge more than 250 million gallons per day into the Chattahoochee River Basin.

 The Chattahoochee River Basin’s forest cover consists chiefly of second-growth hardwoods and planted pine.
 Timber is the leading cash crop in the basin.
 Total farmland in the basin has decreased since the 1970s, however, poultry production has been increasing.
 Crops with the largest harvested acreage include peanuts, corn, soybeans and cotton.